- Advice

 Here are some items you may like to think about when looking for and adapting a caravan or a motorhome:

-• Adding a step, ramp or lift to ease access
+- Adding a step or ramp to ease access

 Other items to consider